Skip to main content

 From the training load values calculated according to the new algorithm, we also calculate the training intensity.
 This can be viewed in the graphs.

-When determining the intensity of a workout using the Exact calculation method, it is specific that training segments whose heart rate is lower than the average heart rate of the entire workout are not taken into account.
+When determining the intensity of a workout using the Accurate calculation method, it is specific that training segments whose heart rate is lower than the average heart rate of the entire workout are not taken into account.
 This ensures that exercise intensity (but only intensity) is not affected by rest segments in interval training, warm up or cool down.

 Example